StarKRE22/Atomic/Docs/Entities/Entities/IEntity.md

 - **Description:** Tries to retrieve a value as `object`.
 - **Parameters:**
-    - `int key` – The key of the value.
+    - `key` – The key of the value.
-    - `out object value` – Output parameter for the value.
+    - `out value` – Output parameter for the value.
 - **Returns:** `true` if the key exists, otherwise `false`.

 #### `SetValue<T>(int, T)`